-This article from the journal.ie provides clear information on the topic.
+This article provides clear information on the topic.

-While not relevant to everyone, some clients may have preferences for a specific approach or focus from their therapist, and this can help lead to a successful outcome and indeed mitigate against early dropout.
+While not relevant to everyone, some clients may have preferences for a specific approach or focus from their therapist or may prefer a particular personal characteristic.
+This can help lead to a successful outcome and mitigate against early dropout.

 Examples might be